halivert/avl-tree/README.md

   `void updateNumberOfChidren()`: Updates the number of children in its ancestors.

-  `void AVLcondition()`: Checks if sub-tree is AVL complete and rotates necesary nodes to achieve that.
+  `void AVLcondition()`: Checks if the sub-tree is AVL complete and rotates necesary nodes to achieve that.

-  `bool isAVLComplete()`: Returns if sub-tree is AVL complete.
+  `bool isAVLComplete()`: Returns true if the sub-tree is AVL complete.

   `void updateHeight()`: Updates the height of its ancestors.

-  `void rightRotation()`: Rotates node to the right.
+  `void rightRotation()`: Rotates the node to the right.
   Example:
   ```
            x                   y